alex-alekseichuk/mobile-viewer/README.md

 # mobile-viewer

-The android application to browse the tree of the articles and the CMS to compose and publish.
+The android application to browse the tree of the articles and the CMS to compose and publish it.